kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 [^1]: The true workload controller refers to either in-tree or out-of-tree objects controllers like Job, JobSet, LeaderWorkerSet, etc.

 [^2]: DNS subdomain is a naming convention defined in [RFC 1123](https://tools.ietf.org/html/rfc1123) that Kubernetes uses for most resource names.

+[^3]: "Legacy" in this context refers to the KEP-4671 where pods use `workloadRef.podGroup` (template name) and `workloadRef.podGroupReplicaKey` without a standalone `PodGroup` runtime object.